 Paving the Way to Today

-For Indigenous People’s Month, I would like to highlight Native stories around Albuquerque’s Route 66 and beyond.
-I encourage readers to check out the official websites of the Indian Pueblo Cultural Center and the Native communities of New Mexico.
-You can find those at the end of this article.
+For Indigenous People’s Month, we honor Native stories around Albuquerque’s Route 66 and beyond.
+For more information about the area’s Indigenous heritage, visit the official websites of the Indian Pueblo Cultural Center and the Native communities of New Mexico.
+Links are provided at the end of this article.

 The pueblos of New Mexico welcome visitors to experience their culture and traditions.
 There is a recommended etiquette to follow when visiting a pueblo.
 Remember: these are living communities with private homes and community centers.
 Please respect the privacy of residents.
 The Indian Pueblo Cultural Center has a detailed etiquette guide here.